easyt0re/mmrotate/README.md

 start a held list here
 - [ ] fine tune idea: looks like by default, stage 1 is frozen at all times. maybe cannot unfreeze. might run into CUDA mem error.
 - [ ] balanced set: the built-in one seems unsupported with numpy. maybe write my own as custom.
+- [ ] finally stumbled upon this: [PolyRandomRotate](https://mmrotate.readthedocs.io/en/stable/api.html#mmrotate.datasets.pipelines.PolyRandomRotate). seems like it only rotate certain classes, might help with unbalanced. however, I still feel like we should sample this class more, or have more in this class, rather than rotate

 tensorboard reading notes here:
 - SRS o_rcnn